Hasegawa Yoshimichi

-Count Hasegawa Yoshimichi (長谷川 好道) was a field marshal in the Imperial Japanese Army and Japanese Governor General of Korea from 1916 to 1919.
+Marshal Count Hasegawa Yoshimichi (長谷川 好道) was a field marshal in the Imperial Japanese Army and Japanese Governor General of Korea from 1916 to 1919.
 His Japanese decorations included Order of the Golden Kite (1st class) and Order of the Chrysanthemum.

 Biography

 Hasegawa was born as the son of a samurai fencing master in the Iwakuni sub-fief of Chōshū (present-day Yamaguchi Prefecture), Hasegawa served under the Chōshū forces during the Boshin War from January until March 1868 during the Meiji Restoration which overthrew the Tokugawa shogunate.

 Upon the formation of the Imperial Japanese Army in 1871, Hasegawa was commissioned a captain.
 Later, as a major, he was given command of a regiment during the Satsuma Rebellion, and saw action at the relief of Kumamoto Castle on 14 April 1877.

 He traveled to France as military attaché in 1885 to study European military strategy, military tactics and equipment.
 Upon his return to Japan the following year, Hasegawa was promoted to major general.